Dara433/e-commerce-platform/README.md

 To start a JavaScript runtime environment, `npm` - Node package manager is required.
 It helps to create a new `package.json` file, which sets up the project's dependencies, scripts, metadata and versioning that is essential for installing packages and deploying apps.

-By running the command **npm init -y** we initialized a **Node.js** environment that is essential for JavaScript, this command automatically creates the `package.json` file, (the command has no dependency in it)
+By running the command **npm init -y** we initialized a **Node.js** environment that is essential for JavaScript, this command automatically creates the `package.json` file, (this command has no dependency, and does not install dependencies)

-Then **npm install** : creates the package-lock.json file, installs dependencies listed in `package-json` file

 **Note: we might run into an error "npm: command not found" when trying to execute the node package manager, this usually happens when *Node.js* and npm aren't installed on your local machine*